readthedocs/readthedocs.org/docs/dev/design/secure-api-access-from-builders.rst

   it can't be used for authentication (or it can't be out of the box).
 - It doesn't expose views to revoke the tokens (but this should be easy to manually implement)
 - Changing the behaviour of some things require sub-classing instead of defining settings.
+- It supports several token models (not just one like knox).
+- All features that we need are already released.

 The implementation will be very similar to the one described for knox, with the exception that tokens won't be attached to users,